ZE3kr/Full-Site-Cache-for-KeyCDN/readme.txt

 + GZIP
 + CDN (Layer 7 proxy)
 + Hide origin IP and prevent DDOS attack to your server (Suggest using CloudFlare for the wp-admin doamin, and change your IP address, [see it in “IP White List” section](https://wordpress.org/plugins/full-site-cache-kc/other_notes/#Advance-Feature)).

+= Compare it with CloudFlare =

+The CloudFlare also can give you CDN, SSL and HTTP/2 support, but there’s something KeyCDN can but CloudFlare free plan cannot:

++ Cache HTML page
++ Use custom SSL certificate, including **EV certificate**.
++ Use CNAME and doesn’t need to change NS server.
++ Raw log forwarding in real time (CloudFlare has 24 hours delay for free plan)
++ Clear Cache by Tag

+However, KeyCDN is not a free service but a pay-as-you-go service, KeyCDN is a affordable choice.

 = Requirements =